barefootfunk/holyspacebaby/src/visions/galloping.md

 mindChoice: Incorrect species
 chaosChoice: ""
 ---
 Arnold gallops at full speed to meet his true love Ronda from Bumble.
-He does not know she is actually an octopus who used a fake pic.
+He does not know she is actually an octopus.
 Can Arnold love this humble octopus?